 6. Sant’Agnese in Agone

-7. St. Giovanni of Laterano
+7. St. John of Lateran (Saint Giovanni of Laterno)

 This must be my top 3 for churches of Rome.
 I remember vividly walking inside for the first time.
 We took the side door and I didn’t understand the whole building.
 The 2nd and 3rd time I visited the San Giovanni of Lateran, I grew to appreciate Borromini’s hand in the interior.